Senior UI Designer

 The cuisines displayed horizontally are the top 6 most popular cuisines, giving the user a quick and efficient way to find restaurants they’re interested in.
 At the end of the horizontal scrolling list there’s a call to action to view more cuisines, opening up a full “Choose cuisines” page.

-The improvements were released on iOS and rolling out to Android and Web later.
+Testing and analytics on the iOS app showed the cuisine carousel is expected to provide over 400.000 additional orders yearly (iOS only).
+The improvements were released on iOS initially and rolled out to Android and Web later.

 The then-current design had been in use for years without any attention, while more and more data points were added to it overtime through experiments.
 This made for a hard-to-scan layout that was creating various issues visually and aesthetically it made the page feel outdated.